Skip to Main Content

 Include AI Interactions in Appendix

-In addition to citing the use of AI Assisted Writing tools for any ideas or writing that is not original to you, Walden also requires that any interaction with an AI tool in the development of your work product be included in full in an appendix.
+In addition to citing the use of AI tools for ideas or writing that is not original to you, Walden also requires that students include an appendix to document any interaction with an AI tool in the development of their work product.

 On April 7, 2023, the American Psychological Association (APA) issued guidance on how to cite ChatGPT.
 Walden has adopted this method of citation.

-Use of direct citation of an output from an AI-assisted writing tool should be uncommon.
-AI Assisted writing tools, like ChatGPT, are not scholarly sources.
-Think of this similar to how you think of Wikipedia, which is also not a scholarly source and therefore citation from Wikipedia is not encouraged.
-But, if you have a reason to cite, please follow the APA guidelines below.
+Use of the direct output of a generative AI tool (i.e., quoting excerpts from the tool’s output) in student work should be uncommon.
+AI tools, like ChatGPT, are not scholarly sources.
+Think of AI tool outputs as similar to Wikipedia; both are not scholarly sources, and therefore citation from them is not encouraged.
+However, if you have a reason to cite an AI tool, follow the APA guidelines below.

 APA provides the following guidance for citing an AI-Assisted Writing tool: